homielab/audiobookapp/README.md

 ## Sachnoi.App

-Audiobook mobile application accomplished with React Native and React ecosystem, just a single code base.
+Audiobook mobile application accomplished with React Native and React ecosystem, just a single code base for both android and ios.

 ### Installation